handsontable/handsontable/docs/content/guides/getting-started/saving-data.md

 To track changes made in your data grid, use Handsontable's [`afterChange`](@/api/hooks.md#afterchange) hook.

-The example below handles data by using Ajax.
+The example below handles data by using `fetch`.
 Note that this is just a mockup, and nothing is actually saved.
 You need to implement the server-side part by yourself.

 ::: only-for javascript
 ::: example #example1 --html 1 --js 2